MAGAweSome/Pixel10ProXLFreedomPricing/README.md

 # Freedom Mobile Web Scraper

-This script scrapes the Freedom Mobile website to retrieve pricing information for the Google Pixel 10 Pro XL.
+This script scrapes the Freedom Mobile website to retrieve pricing information for the Google Pixel 10 Pro XL and sends it to a Discord channel.

 ## Prerequisites